lenknerd/HomePage1/posts/pubs_body.md

 ## Teaching

-Teaching has always been rewarding for me, not least because I always seem to learn almost as much in the process as my students do.
+I've always found teaching rewarding, not least because between preparation and discussion and insightful questions, I often learn just as much as my students do in the process.
-Here's a few course topics I've taught in the past, not just related to physics but at DSA as well.
-I am a [Certified Professional Instructor](http://sine.ni.com/nips/cds/view/p/lang/en/nid/10641) with National Instruments, and DSA teaches clients as part of our empowerment-focuses systems integration work.
+Below are some course topics I've taught as a [Certified Professional Instructor](http://sine.ni.com/nips/cds/view/p/lang/en/nid/10641) with National Instruments through DSA (my current workplace);

 * Data Acquisition and Signal Condition
 * Machine Vision